 10. Buying jewellery from cheap retail chain stores

 I'm not naming any names, but you know the types of shops I'm talking about: they're the big jewellery chain stores you see in many shopping malls and online - and they promise a world of sparkles for not a lot of money.

-Sometimes their pieces are sourced from people working in very poor conditions and often the workmanship can be very shoddy - to the point of jewellery not being repairable if and when something goes wrong.
+Sometimes their pieces are sourced from people working in very poor conditions and often the workmanship is shoddy - to the point of their jewellery not being repairable if and when something goes wrong.